Shared Island Civic Society Fund

 The Shared Island initiative is a whole-of-government priority which aims to harness the full potential of the Good Friday Agreement to enhance on-the-ground cooperation, connection, and mutual understanding on the island and engage with all communities and traditions to build consensus around a shared future.

-The Shared Island Civic Society Fund has entered a second, three-year, phase, running from 2025 to 2027, with increased resourcing to support enhanced island-wide societal connection, cooperation and mutual understanding.
+The Shared Island Civic Society Fund has entered a second, three-year phase, running from 2025 to 2027, with increased resourcing to support enhanced island-wide societal connection, cooperation and mutual understanding.

 The fund has been allocated a budget of €6m over the 2025-2027 period, funded both by the Shared Island Initiative and the Department of Foreign Affairs and Trade.
-This means that there will now be €2 million available each year for disbursement by way of grant funding to eligible organisations.
-The maximum grant awarded to any project is €50,000 and the average grant awarded in previous rounds was just under €30,000.
+This means that there will now be €2 million available in grant funding in 2026.
+The maximum grant awarded to any project is €50,000.
+While the average grant awarded in previous rounds was just under €30,000, projects more modest in scale are also encouraged.

 This is not an exhaustive list and the Shared Island Civic Society Fund will review all applications in line with our assessment criteria